 - how the College Board meets its mandate (Occupational Therapists Regulation, COTBC Bylaws).

-The binders were discontinued in 2014 but for those who continue to use them, the documents are organized under Tabs for convenience.
+The binders were discontinued in 2014 but for those who continue to use them, the documents are organized under similar Tabs for convenience.

 Overview of the College of Occupational Therapists of British Columbia (current annual report)

 Tab 3: Ethical Conduct

 Tab 4: Essential Competencies of Practice for Occupational Therapists

 Essential Competencies of Practice – Third Edition (2011)

 Tab 5: Practice Standards and Guidelines

 Please note that these are currently being adjusted to reflect the October 2, 2017 changes to our bylaws.
 Your patience is appreciated.